virtualcommons/port-of-mars/README.md

 ### Additional make targets

-` make docker-compose.yml` generates the `docker-compose.yml` from templates and should be re-run to apply any changes in these templates.
+` make docker-compose.yml` generates the `docker-compose.yml` from templates and can be re-run to apply any changes in these templates.

 `make browser` requires the `open-url-in-container` Firefox extension: https://addons.mozilla.org/en-US/firefox/addon/open-url-in-container/